Click here to check on classes that might be available at other Flotillas throughout New England.

 No credit cards, cash or check payable to: USCGAUX Flotilla 38

 Chart plotting tools required are parallel rule and dividers.
 It’s recommended that students bring their own plotting tools.
-However, the instructor will have plotting tool kits available for purchase the first night of the course for $25.
-Students should bring note pad, a pink block eraser, and either a mechanical pencil with 0.5-0.7mm leads or two # 2 pencils.
+However, the instructor will have plotting tools available for loan the first night of the course and will provide recommendations on what should be purchased.
+Students should also bring a note pad, a pink block eraser, and two # 2 pencils.

 End of course will be a quiz that will be critiqued in-class.